Employment and unemployment

 - number of employed.

-Monthly indicators of the CSB on the number of employed and unemployed are calculated indirectly using quarterly estimates of the Labour Force Sample Survey and monthly data on the registered unemployed provided by the State Employment Agency (SEA).
-To obtain unadjusted time series on indicators of the number of monthly employed and unemployed Chow–Lin (splitting-up) approach is used1.
-Calculations are carried out applying R package tempdisagg.
+Monthly indicators were calculated indirectly using quarterly LFS estimates and monthly data on registered unemployment from the State Employment Agency (SEA).
+To derive unadjusted monthly time series for the number of employed and unemployed, the Chow–Lin temporal disaggregation method was applied1.
+Calculations were performed using the R package tempdisagg.

 1 Chow, G.C. and Lin, A.-L. (1971) Best Linear Unbiased Interpolation, Distribution, and Extrapolation of Time Series by Related Series.